TMJ Treatment Midland

 The temporomandibular joints (also known simply as the TMJ) are small body parts with a big name and responsibility – they’re the bridge between a person’s jaw and skull, essentially helping them perform functions like chewing food and speaking clearly.
 Unfortunately, these joints can be vulnerable to injury or strain over time, which makes regular jaw motion painfully difficult.

-At Boyles General Dentistry & Implant Center, Dr. Boyles is very familiar with TMJ disorder and want to lend a helping hand.
-Effective TMJ therapy in Midland, TX is available to bring back harmony to your overall oral structures!
+At Boyles General Dentistry & Implant Center, Dr. Boyles is very familiar with TMJ disorder and wants to lend a helping hand.
+Effective TMJ treatment in Midland, TX, is available to bring back harmony to your overall oral structures!
 Contact us today to get started with a first appointment.

 TMJ disorder is a complex condition that can spring from several different sources and causes.
 For instance, some patients may experience it because of an incorrect bite, while other cases develop gradually because of the presence of bruxism (habitual teeth grinding).
 However, there are some consistent symptoms that patients should be aware of, including: